 It is also important for any parties responsible for loading commercial trucks to ensure a balanced load and to use appropriate safety equipment for different types of cargo.
 If a truck’s load is not properly balanced, the truck is vulnerable to tip-overs, rollovers, jackknifing, and other handling problems that can lead to serious accidents.

-If you have sustained injuries and economic losses due to an overweight tractor-trailer, find a Denver truck accident attorney who can help you obtain compensation for your losses.
+If you have sustained injuries and economic losses due to an overweight tractor-trailer, find a Denver truck accident lawyer who can help you obtain compensation for your losses.
 The Law Firm of Jeremy Rosenthal is available to help if you have questions about a recent trucking accident, so contact us today to schedule a case evaluation.